The anticyclotomic main conjectures for elliptic curves

 \begin{theo} Assume that $f\in{}S_{2}(N^{+},N^{-};\Z/p^{n}\Z)$ satisfies Assumption $\ref{asslevelraising}$.
 Let $S\in\mathscr{S}_k$ for some integer $1\leqslant k\leqslant n$.
 Then there exists an eigenform

 of level $(N^{+},N^{-}S)$ such that $f_{S}(T_{q})=f_k(T_{q})$ for $q\nmid{}NS$ and $f_{S}(U_{q})=f(U_{q})$ for $q\mid N$, where recall that $f_k=f\pmod{p^k}$.
 Moreover, $f_{S}$ is unique up to multiplication by a unit in $\lri{\Z/p^{k}\Z}^{\ast}$. \end{theo} \begin{proof} Assume that $N^{-}>1$ and that $N^{-}$ has an odd (resp., even) number of prime divisors.
 In this case Theorem \ref{raising} is proved in Section $5$ (resp., Section $9$) of \cite{Be-Da-main} under slightly more restrictive assumptions on $(\overline{\rho}_{f},N^{+},N^{-},p)$, subsequently removed in \cite{P-W}.
-The method of \cite{Be-Da-main} builds on work of Ribet (who considered the case $n=k=1$), and makes essential use of the generalisation of Ihara's Lemma to Shimura curves obtained by Diamond-Taylor \cite{DT}.
+The method of \cite{Be-Da-main} builds on work of Ribet (who considered the case $n=k=1$), and makes essential use of the generalisation of Ihara's Lemma to Shimura curves obtained by Diamond--Taylor \cite{DT}.
 We refer to \cite{Be-Da-main} for more details and references.

 Assume now that $N^{-}=1$.
 If $n=k=1$, the theorem was proved by Ribet.
-If $n>1$, it can be proved by following the arguments of Section $9$ of \cite{Be-Da-main} (see in particular Proposition 9.2 and Theorem $9.3$), using Ihara's Lemma (rather than its generalisation by Diamond-Taylor) in the proof of Proposition 9.2. \end{proof}
+If $n>1$, it can be proved by following the arguments of Section $9$ of \cite{Be-Da-main} (see in particular Proposition 9.2 and Theorem $9.3$), using Ihara's Lemma (rather than its generalisation by Diamond--Taylor) in the proof of Proposition 9.2. \end{proof}

-In the situation of Theorem \ref{raising}, we say that $f_S$ is the \emph{level raising of $f_k=f\pmod{p^n}$ at $S$}; it is defined up to units in $\Z/k\Z$.
+In the situation of Theorem \ref{raising}, we say that $f_S$ is the \emph{level raising of $f_k=f\pmod{p^n}$ at $S$}; it is defined up to units in $\Z/p^k\Z$.